Kan1shka9/Vim-Cheatsheet/README.md

 :q

 #### Delete a line
-In Noraml Mode -> dd
+In Normal Mode -> dd

 #### Open 2 files in split mode
 ```sh